kunurudra41/GuessTheNumber-Game/README.md

 6. A popup will show your result (win or loss).
 Click "Play Again" to restart.

 ## Demo
-Play the live game here: [Guess the Number Game](https://your-username.github.io/guess-the-number)
+Play the live game here: [Can You Guess the Number Game](https://your-username.github.io/guess-the-number)
 *(Replace with the actual live link once hosted)*

 ## Installation